 16. Williams, D. P., J. D. Avery, and M. Brittingham.
 Experimentally introduced shale gas compressor noise creates an ecological trap for nesting migratory birds.
-Proceedings of the Royal Society: B.
+The Condor: Ornithological Applications.

 14. Herr, M. W., T. A. Radzio, J. D. Avery, T. Langkilde, and C. A. F. Howey.
 Trade-off between thermal quality and predation risk at timber rattlesnake gestation sites: implications for forest management.
 Journal of Herpetology.